rameshlinuxadmin/prometheus-grafana-cadvisor/readme.md

 1. Access Grafana at `http://your-server-ip:3000`.
 2. Log in with default credentials (admin/admin).
 3. Navigate to **Dashboards** → **Import**.
-4. Upload your dashboard JSON file or paste its contents.
+4. Upload added dashboard JSON file.
 5. Select **Prometheus** as the data source.
 6. Click **Import**.